rmbordonali/rmbordonali/Project_5_Laser_Timer/Project_5_README.md

 - Other Files:
   - Operating_Instructions.md
     - This file contains operating instructions for the timer as well as some troubleshooting steps
+  - Materials.md
+    - This file contains a list of materials used for the project (in-progress)

 ### Software Version Information:
 - Arduino IDE 2.3.6